ilikerobots/bd_vineyard/index.md

 ---
 title: 'Black Dog Vineyard - Self pick wine grapes in Terre Haute, Indiana'
 layout: default
-callout: >
+callout: >-
   ## No experience necessary

-  Harvesting grapes is an ancient process, and is perhaps the most critical step in wine-making.
-But the process is easily learned.
-With only a few minutes instruction, we will leave you to your own to collect your own superb wine grapes.

-  We welcome all comers, from those with no experience to seasoned vintners.
+  Growing and harvesting grapes is an ancient process, perhaps the most crucial in the wine making process.
+"Great wine begins in the vineyard," is a phrase that dates back to antiquity.
+Our vines have a noble heritage and a promising future.
+We have been growing for the commercial trade since 2005 and now we invite everyone with an interest in making wine from fine grapes to join our harvest.

+  We welcome all comers,  so if you are trying out your first crush or you have done it for years, come and join us.
 You are welcome to bring your own equipment, or come empty-handed and we will give you everything you need to collect and deliver your own harvest.
 callout_cta: Find out more
 callout_cta_link: harvest.html
 callout_img_1: /images/DSC00622.JPG